 In recent years, there has been a renewed focus on the issues that Cesar Chavez championed, particularly concerning farmworkers' rights and social justice.
 The COVID-19 pandemic highlighted the vulnerability of farmworkers, who often work in close proximity and lack adequate access to healthcare.
 This has led to increased calls for better protections, including improved safety measures, higher wages, and access to vaccinations.

 Additionally, there is growing awareness of the environmental impact of agricultural practices, which disproportionately affects farmworkers and their communities.
-Organizations are advocating for sustainable farming methods that protect both workers and the environment.
+But organizations are advocating for sustainable farming methods that protect both workers and the environment.
 The legacy of Cesar Chavez continues to inspire these efforts, reminding us of the importance of fighting for justice and equality in all aspects of society.

 Tips and Expert Advice